jopemachine-arvis/arvis/documents/plugin-develop.md

 ## JSON Schema

-Recommend to use the [JSON schema](https://github.com/jopemachine/arvis-extension-validator/blob/master/plugin-schema.json) below when creating `plugin`
+Recommend to use the [JSON schema](https://github.com/jopemachine/arvis-extension-validator/blob/master/plugin-schema.json) below when creating `plugin`.

+You can simply create arvis-plugin skeleton file using the schema by [arvish](https://github.com/jopemachine/arvish).

 ## Available Environment variable

 Both `workflows` and `plugin` set useful environment variables when running scripts.

-You can use the variables you want in your script
+You can use the variables you want in your script.

 [Click me to check Environment variables](./extension-env-description.md)